suraj1045/Track-your-insta-followers/readme.md

 ```bash
 python3 main.py
 ```

+The script will automatically:
+1. Find your zip file.
+2. Extract the necessary data.
+3. Analyze your followers.
+4. Print a list of users who do not follow you back.

 The script will analyze the files in the `data/` directory and print a list of users who do not follow you back.